Posted by Todd Hockenberry ● Apr 23, 2021

 Successfully marketing a manufacturing company requires a commitment of resources and time to build an engine that consistently drives leads and customers.

 Where do your target prospects go for information?
 What do they read?
-Who do they listen to?
+Whom do they listen to?

 You have the opportunity to influence prospects at three key points in the buyer journey:

-- Awareness - before they know you of that they even know they have a problem you can solve
+Awareness - before they know you or that they even know they have a problem you can solve

-- Decision - as the lead is weighing options and bringing stakeholders together to make the choice to move in a particular direction
+Decision - as the lead weighs options and brings stakeholders together to choose to move in a particular direction.

-Owned - website, social media, email, collateral, sales teams including all branding and out appearances of you business
+Owned - website, social media, email marketing, collateral, sales teams including all branding and out appearances of your business

-Earned - editors, publishers, reps, distributors, partners, suppliers, or any other influencers who you build relationships with and collaborate with them to create content or promote your business
+Earned - editors, publishers, reps, distributors, partners, suppliers, or any other influencers whom you build relationships with and collaborate with them to create content or promote your business

-Manufacturers must dominate they owned marketing first.
+Manufacturers must dominate their owned marketing first.
 Say you run a paid Google Adwords campaign and send the clicks to your home page.
 Mostly a waste of money and time.
 You need to have a specific page worth reading that matches the search that generated the click.
-You must then have a site management tools and CRM that allows you to understand that click and convert them to a lead at some point.
+It would be best if you then had site management tools and CRM that allow you to understand that click and convert them to a lead at some point.

-Or have a shabby looking lobby that your prospective customers come through.
-Or have a sloppy looking shop floor.
+Or have a shabby-looking lobby that your prospective customers come through.
+Or have a sloppy-looking shop floor.
 Or have a poorly kept exterior of your buildings.
-These things all matter to your customers and they are all within your control.
-And they, and many more owned opportunities, make a huge difference in today's hyper-competitive world of the digitally driven customer.
+These things all matter to your customers, and they are all within your control.
+They and many more owned opportunities make a huge difference in today's hyper-competitive world of the digitally-driven customer.

 Get your owned stuff right first.
 Then invest in paid and earned marketing.